eunicemukarage1/Shopify-App-Success-Analysis-/README.md

 ```

 ##  💡 **Business Implications**
--**For App Developers**: Focus on app quality over customer service responsiveness for ratings
+1.**For App Developers**: Focus on app quality over customer service responsiveness for ratings
--**For Shopify**: Developer response rates may not be the best metric for app success
+2.**For Shopify**: Developer response rates may not be the best metric for app success
--**For Users**: Review helpfulness scores provide better app evaluation than raw ratings
+3.**For Users**: Review helpfulness scores provide better app evaluation than raw ratings

 ## 🛠️ **Tools & Technologies**